smokephisticated/smokephisticated/pages/bongs/bongs.md

 Go ahead and pick up some extra screens <a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/20-pipe-screens-steel.html">here</a>; as the bowl needs one to work at 100%.

-<h4 class="heading-center">PLEASE NOTE THAT:</h4> due to shipping restrictions, Grasscity cannot ship flammable liquids overseas.
+<h4 class="heading-center">PLEASE NOTE THAT:</h4> Due to shipping restrictions, Grasscity cannot ship flammable liquids overseas.
 If you are ordering from outside of continental Europe, the lighter in this set will be replaced with a similar smoking accessory from their warehouse.

 <h2 class="heading-center">Best Bongs Under $20</h2>